aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getFirstLineIndent() {#getFirstLineIndent--}

+<b>@deprecated.</b> Please use the 'firstLineIndent' property instead.
 Specifies the indent size that will be applied to the first line of text in the paragraph.

 ```javascript
 getFirstLineIndent() : number;